bykarol/bykarol/README.md

 ### Hello everyone 👋
 My name is Karol Bracho and I am actively searching for a career in Web Frontend Developer.
-I handle html, css, js, python, java, mysql,  C#, React and Node JS.
+I handle HTML, CSS, JS, Python, MySQL, MongoDB, C#, React and Node JS.
 Javascript is my strenght.

 - 🔭 I've developed some entrepreneurs' websites with wordpress (freelance).
 - 🌱 I’m currently pursuing a bachelor in applied technology, emphasis in web development.
 (Brigham Young University - Idaho)